MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 ## Command shell file and directory name automatic completion

-You can configure the Command shell to automatically complete file and directory names on a computer or user logon session when a specified key is pressed.
-By default this is configured to be the **tab** key for both file and directory names, although they can be different.
-To change this, run `regedit.exe` and navigate to either of the following registry keys and entries below, depending on whether you wish to change the value for the current user only, or for all users of the computer.
+You can configure the Command shell to automatically complete file and directory names on a computer or user session when a specified key is pressed.
+By default this key is configured to be the **tab** key for both file and directory names, although they can be different.
+To change this key, run `regedit.exe` and navigate to either of the following registry keys and entries below, depending on whether you wish to change the value for the current user only, or for all users of the computer.

 > [!CAUTION]
 > Incorrectly editing the registry may severely damage your system.
 Before making the following changes to the registry, you should back up any valued data on the computer.